BrightStar Systems Specializes in Used and Refurbished Cisco, Arista, and Juniper Optical Transceivers

 The QSFP28 functions the same way as the QSFP and QSFP+ form factors, but it’s made to carry 100G Ethernet, which is becoming more common for companies and organizations.
 The QSFP28 has four optical channels – just like the QSFP and QSFP+ form factors – but each one supports up to 28G instead of only 1G or 10G.
 This form factor is known for its small size and low power consumption; it beats all other form factors for both of those optical transceiver specifications.
 Several 100G optical transceivers that are available in the QSFP28 form factor comply with MSAs, including the 100GBASE-SR4, the 100GBASE-LR4 and the 100GBASE-CWDM4.

-This is a MSA that outlines optical transceiver specifications and is its own form factor.
+This is an MSA that outlines optical transceiver specifications and is its own form factor.
 CFP stands for C Form-factor Pluggable, and it was the first standardized form factor for 100G optical transceivers.
 One of the benefits of optical transceivers that follow this MSA’s specifications is the inclusion of support for two different channel setups: 10 channels divided into 10G signals and four channels divided into 25G signals.
 Although transceivers made with the CFP form factor are much bigger than newer transceivers, CFPs are reliably interoperable with more recent form factors, such as CFP2 form factors and Cisco’s CPAK models.

-Further explore the similarities and differences between QSFP28 vs CFP4 optical transceiver form factors.
+Further, explore the similarities and differences between QSFP28 vs CFP4 optical transceiver form factors.

 The CFP2 is essentially an updated MSA for the original CFP.
-It’s includes specifications for 100G transceivers, but it’s about half the size of the first generation CFP, and it’s twice as energy efficient.
+It includes specifications for 100G transceivers, but it’s about half the size of the first generation CFP, and it’s twice as energy efficient.
 Just like its elder form factor, it also supports a 10-channel setup that’s divided into 10G signals, as well as a 4-channel setup that’s divided into 25G signals.
 All optical transceivers that comply with CFP2 specifications are compatible with older CFP-compliant transceivers, as well as newer generation CFP4 transceivers and Cisco’s CPAK transceivers.

 The CPAK is Cisco’s proprietary form factor for 100G optical transceivers.
 Some of these transceivers, such as the CPAK-100G-LR4, are set up the same way as the QSFP28 form factor; it has four optical channels that each support up to 25G.
 There’s also the CPAK-100G-SR10, which is more in line with the CFP form factor; it has ten optical channels, and each one can carry up to 10G.
-Cisco’s CPAK line of optical transceivers are made to be more compact and more energy efficient than those with CFP2 specifications.
+Cisco’s CPAK line of optical transceivers is made to be more compact and more energy efficient than those with CFP2 specifications.
 In addition to the CPAK-100G-LR4 and the CPAK-100G-SR10, BrightStar Systems stocks Cisco’s CPAK-10X10G-LR, CPAK-100G-ER4L and CPAK-10X10G-ERL transceivers.

 BrightStar Systems Will Make Sure You Get the Right Cabling for All Pre-Owned, Used and Refurbished Optical Transceivers